 Novelist, screenwriter, and consultant psychiatrist.
-Welsh resident.
-Consumer of tea.

 Rosie Claverton grew up in Devon, daughter to a Sri Lankan father and a Norfolk mother, surrounded by folk mythology and surly sheep.
 She moved to Cardiff to study Medicine and adopted Wales as her home.
-She then moved to London to specialise in psychiatry
+She later moved to London to specialise in psychiatry

 Her Cardiff-based crime series The Amy Lane Mysteries debuted in 2014.
 Her first short film Dragon Chasers aired on BBC Wales in Autumn 2012.
 She co-created the ground-breaking series of short films The Underwater Realm.